brianadams2337/acme-shop-flo/.changeset/busy-eels-stop.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Order Success Page\]** Added error handling for failed order fetch attempts.
-If fetching fails, the user is redirected to the Nuxt error page.
+**\[Order Success Page\]** Implemented error handling for failed attempts to fetch order data.
+In case of failure (e.g., network or server error during fetch), the user is now directed to the standard Nuxt error page.